-Use your master key to lock and unlock the hatch.
-Turn the key clockwise to lock the hatch, and counterclockwise to unlock it.
+• Use your master key to lock and unlock the hatch.
+Turn the key counterclockwise to lock the hatch, and clockwise to unlock it.

-- Lock the hatch by pushing down the lock tab on the driver's door (see page 70), or by using the master key in the driver's door lock. - Lock or unlock the hatch with the master door lock switch.
+- Lock the hatch by pushing down the lock tab on the driver's door (see page 80), or by using the master key in the driver's door - Lock or unlock the hatch with the master door lock switch.